satti-hari-krishna-reddy/Moengage_Documentation_Analyzer/README.md

 2. **Fuzzy Matching (Fallback):**

-   * If an exact match fails, we fall back to `fuzzywuzzy`-based approximate matching to locate the closest match.
+   * If an exact match fails, I fall back to `fuzzywuzzy`-based approximate matching to locate the closest match.

 3. **LLM Fallback (Final Layer):**

-   * If fuzzy matching also fails (or yields low confidence), only then we use Gemini AI to rewrite or rephrase based on the suggestion.
+   * If fuzzy matching also fails (or yields low confidence), only then I use Gemini AI to rewrite or rephrase based on the suggestion.

 This tiered fallback approach minimized LLM usage and made the revision process: